okalangkenneth/EncryptedChatFlow/README.md

 ## **Technical Details**:

  "The chat application is built on a .NET Core backend, handling user authentication, message transmission, and various other functionalities.
-ASP.NET Core Identity is used for secure user data management, while real-time communication between the server and clients is facilitated by SignalR.
+ASP.NET Core Identity is used for secure user data management, SignalR.
 Here are some code snippets related to user authentication and data management using ASP.NET Core Identity:

 ### ApplicationUser Model (EncryptedChatFlow/Models/ApplicationUser.cs)
 This model extends the IdentityUser class provided by ASP.NET Core Identity, which represents the registered user in the application.